CityOfBoston/budget.boston.gov/_source/md/fy18/debt-service.md

 layout: bos_content
 permalink: /operating-budget/debt-service/
 title: Debt service
+components:
-breadcrumbs:
+- breadcrumbs:
   - title: Home
     url: "/"
   - title: Budget
     url: "/budget"
   - title: Operating Budget
     url: "/operating-budget/"
     local: true
   - current: Debt service
   - published: 2/15/17
-intro:
+- intro:
   - title: Debt service
     short_desc: >
       The debt service is the annual amount of money necessary to pay the interest and principal on the City's outstanding debt.
     description: >
       The Debt Service budget is a fixed cost in the operating budget that supports the borrowing to finance the City’s capital plan.
 The City benefits from its strong financial policies and practices and have been recently affirmed with a triple A bond ratings issued by Moody’s and Standard and Poor’s.
 Strong bond ratings are an assessment of the City’s long-term financial stability but also help by lowering the cost of borrowing.
 In FY17 the Debt Service is budgeted at $177.8 million.
     sidebar_menu: true
-text_block:
+- text_block:
   - title: Cabinet Appropriations
     body: >
       Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Curabitur suscipit id